 I don’t consider myself a relationship expert, but one topic that continually comes up with personality research is the topic of compatibility.
-Thankfully, even though I’m no expert, there are lots of experts out there that have a lot of advice about relationships and MBTI compatibility.
 Thanks to books like Please Understand Me, Just Your Type, and endless other resources I’ve been able to access some really awesome information on types and compatibility.
 I’ll put some resources and references at the end of this post for anyone interested.
 Now let’s get started!

 What INTJs Look For in a Relationship